Touch-Up & Repair

 Soldering with zinc-based alloys is achieved by applying zinc alloy in either a stick or powder form.
 The area being repaired needs to be preheated to approximately 600F (315C).
 The acceptable material compositions of solders used for repair are included in the specification.
 The final coating thickness for this repair must meet the specification requirement for the material category of the steel part being repaired with a maximum thickness of 4 mils (100 µm).
 The thickness should be measured by any of the methods in A123/A123M that are non-destructive.
 Zinc-based solder products closely match the surrounding zinc and blend in well with the existing coating appearance.

-a clean, dry steel surface by either a brush or spray.
+Applying zinc-rich paints as a touch-up and repair material requires a clean, dry steel surface and can be applied by using either a brush or spray.
 Zinc-rich paints should contain either between 65% to 69% metallic zinc by weight or greater than 92% metallic zinc by weight in dry film.
 Paints containing zinc dust are classified as organic or inorganic, depending on the binder they contain.
 Inorganic binders are particularly suitable for paints applied in touch-up applications of undamaged hot-dip galvanized areas.
 The coating thickness for the paint must be 50% more than the surrounding coating thickness, but not greater than 4.0 mils (100µm).

 Zinc Spray (Metallizing)